Open-CAS/standalone-linux-io-tracer/README.md

 * To build and use Standalone Linux IO Tracer, [OCTF](https://github.com/Open-CAS/open-cas-telemetry-framework) needs to be installed.
 OCTF can be installed:
-  * from separate repo, using instructions found in it's [README](https://github.com/Open-CAS/open-cas-telemetry-framework/blob/master/README.md),
-  * or from a source tree submodule:
+  * from a source tree submodule:

     ~~~{.sh}
     git submodule update --init --recursive